 Course Reps are student volunteers, elected for one academic year to represent the views of their cohort to their department staff at Student-Staff Committees.
 They act as the first point of contact for their peers to raise any issues, concerns or queries regarding their course, and work to ensure the University is delivering the highest standard of teaching and support.

 Course Reps enable students to feed back on their academic experience, highlighting the merits of their department and providing constructive criticism on the areas which aren’t working so well.
 They offer suggestions on areas for improvement within their course, on issues from module content through to methods of teaching, workload, feedback and resources.

 Why be a Course Rep?

-Course Reps are an integral part of the Students’ Union and a great way for you to get involved in improving the student experience by representing your course mates and influencing positive changes to teaching and learning in your school/department/programme.
+Course Reps are an integral part of the Students’ Union, and play a vital role in improving the student experience by representing the authentic student voice and making positive changes to teaching and learning within each department.

 Summary of Course Rep responsibilities

 - Attend training and meetings organised by the Students’ Union.